Black Rock Rangers

 Placement

-Placement is the department that maps and supports the building of all of Black Rock City’s placed camps and theme camps.
-If you’re in a placed camp that needs help, looking for a camping spot in open camping, or have a conflict with a neighboring camp, stop by Placement Headquarters at 5:45 & Esplanade.
-Placement Headquarters is open daily from 9am-6pm.
+Placement is the department that maps and supports all of Black Rock City’s placed camps and theme camps.
+If you have a question about where to camp or have a conflict with a neighboring camp, stop by Placement Headquarters at Esplanade & 5:45 to seek help.
+Placement Headquarters is open daily 9 am – 9 pm during Build Week and 9 am – 6 pm during the event.

 BMIR 94.5 FM

 Burning Man Information Radio (BMIR) 94.5 FM broadcasts travel, emergency, general information, and community programming 24 hours a day.
 BMIR will also be available on mobile devices via iHeart, providing traffic reports three times an hour during entry and Exodus.
-Stop by BMIR between 12pm and 4pm daily to record promos for your events and happenings… tell the city what you’re up to!
+Stop by BMIR at Esplanade and 5:45 between 12 pm and 4 pm daily to record promos for your events and happenings… tell the city what you’re up to!

 GARS 95.1 FM

-Gate Advisory Radio Station (GARS), 95.1 FM, provides you with up-to-date wait times, closures and traffic reports, as well as ways to ease the entry and exodus process.
+Gate Advisory Radio Station (GARS), 95.1 FM, provides up-to-date Gate Road travel times, closures, traffic reports, and ways to ease entry and Exodus.

 Press & Media

 Any commercial, editorial, or otherwise non-personal use of Black Rock City photos, video, or sound recordings is not permitted without prior written permission from Burning Man Project.
-All media professionals with intent to distribute content publicly (including art galleries, publications, or blogs) must register as professional media prior to the event and check in at Media Mecca at 6:30 & Esplanade (this is a new location for 2024).
-Participants sharing images for personal use are not required to register, but still must adhere to the Photo and Video Rights and Responsibilities and Burning Man Project’s Ticket Terms and Conditions.
-It is your responsibility to ask for consent before taking a photograph or video recording of someone.
+All media professionals with intent to distribute content publicly (including social media, documentaries, publications, art galleries, or blogs) must register as professional media prior to the event and check in at Media Mecca at 6:15 & Esplanade.
+Limited walk-up registration is possible at Media Mecca.
+Participants sharing images for personal use are not required to register.
+Still, they must adhere to the Photo and Video Rights and Responsibilities and Burning Man Project’s Ticket Terms and Conditions.
+It is your responsibility to obtain consent before taking a photograph or video recording of someone.
 Questions?
 Visit Media Mecca.

 Airport & Pilot Policies

 Black Rock City Municipal Airport is a temporary, private airport (FAA identifier 88NV).
-The Airport is operational from 8am to 6pm daily for NEW ARRIVING passengers (note the change from previous years); during Exodus the hours change to 6am-6:30pm for outbound traffic.
-Passenger drop-offs and pick-ups are prohibited except by Mutant Vehicle or Airport/Burner Express Air Shuttle.
+The Airport is operational from 8 am to 6 pm daily for NEW ARRIVING passengers; during Exodus the hours change to 6 am-6:30 pm for outbound traffic.
+Passenger drop-offs and pick-ups are prohibited except by mutant vehicle or Airport/Burner Express Air Shuttle.
 If you ride your bike to the airport, please ride it back to the city.
-To find the Airport, take 5:00 and head toward the perimeter fence, you can’t miss it.
+To find the Airport, take 5:00 and head toward the perimeter fence — you can’t miss it.
 Pilots wishing to fly to BRC must land at 88NV and comply with all Airport rules.
 All pilots must pre-register at airport.burningman.org.
-All aircraft occupants (including the pilot) must have a valid Burning Man ticket and pay the $75 per-person airport use fee.
-Will Call tickets can be picked up at the Airport Box Office (AirBox) between 8am and 7pm.
+All aircraft occupants (including the pilot) must have a valid Burning Man ticket and pay the $100 per person airport use fee.
+Will Call tickets can be picked up at the Airport Box Office (AirBox) between 8 am and 7 pm.

 Earth Guardians